SamuelePassiatore/EVM-Bootcamp/final-project/README.md

 This will start a local Ethereum network and print out several test accounts with private keys.

+In MetaMask, you can import one of these accounts using the private key and use it for testing on the Hardat network.

 ### 2. Deploy the Contract

 In another terminal: